 Their goals were outlandish or unreasonable.
 They wanted to become “thought leaders,” get a big case, be featured in the media.
 When those things never happened, when they never got a huge audience, they moved on.

 I largely think that it’s because many lawyers were blogging for the wrong reasons.

 Systems Not Goals

-To commit to blogging (or martial arts, or anything) for any length of time is to choose to focus on a system, not goals.
+To commit to blogging ( or anything) for any length of time is to choose to focus on a system, not goals.

 If you focus on goals, you limit growth and opportunities because you are having to constantly start over.
 A system builds on itself, improving over time.

 That’s why I blog.
 Regular blogging is a system of improvement, possibly the most important one I can engage in as a lawyer.
 Why?
 Because writing is thinking.